 Any financial losses claimed have to be supported by documentary evidence such as receipts or invoices.
-We will help you collate a list of your financial losses and assist you in gathering any evidence needed to support these losses to ensure that you are not out of pocket as a result of your accident.
+Our solicitors will help you collate a list of your financial losses and assist you in gathering any evidence needed to support these losses to ensure that you are not out of pocket as a result of your non-fault accident.

 Can I still claim if I wasn’t wearing a seat belt?

 If you have been involved in a non-fault road traffic accident whilst not wearing a seatbelt, you will still be able to claim compensation.
 Any compensation you receive will however be reduced by up to 25%.

 The failure to wear a seatbelt can often result in more serious injuries being suffered and as a result it is generally considered that you have therefore contributed towards your own injuries.
 Your final compensation award is therefore reduced by either the third party insurers or the court to reflect this view.